gandhidarshak/CppStateManager/README.md

 2. C++ file - definition:
 Inside your c++ file, define CppStateManager class' name if you have over-ridden the default above and #include  "CppStateManagerDefinition.h" after that.

-After the above two steps, upon compilation, you will automatically have below typedefs/APIs declared (in .h) and defined (in .c++) in your class or namespace.
+After the above two steps, upon compilation, you will automatically have a class with below typedefs/APIs declared (in .h) and defined (in .c++).
+Some of these APIs (#13 onwards) are derived for the ennum class as mentioned in [CppEnumCreator](https://github.com/gandhidarshak/CppEnumCreator)
 1. getGlobal() to get the singleton by reference
 2. typedef std::shared_ptr<const States> ConstStatePtr;
 3. getStatePtr(States s) - get shared_ptr to assign to local ptr variable of the object